bitnami/charts/bitnami/dremio/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will deploy a sidecar container with [jmx_exporter](https://github.com/prometheus/jmx_exporter) in all pods and a `metrics` service, which can be configured under the `metrics.service` section.
-This `metrics` service will be have the necessary annotations to be automatically scraped by Prometheus.
+This `metrics` service will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements